Taylor "The Terror" Guerra

 Wrestlers generally belong in the Adult or Kids/Teens Intermediate or Advanced/Expert divisions.
 During the fighter registration interview that occurs at hte tournament we can determine if you belong in a lower division (Beginner).

-21. Who fights in the Adult Novice division?
+16. Who can compete in the Adult Novice division?

 The Novice division is for adults (men, women, masters, etc.) who have up to six months of grappling experience.
 Exceptions to this are; those who have wrestled, those who hold any belt color other than white (in any discipline), those who have competed in Novice and won (in some cases those who placed 2nd or 3rd are moved up).

 Novice is reserved for the newest of the new competitors.
 If you are a white belt who has been training for 5 months and are close to getting your blue belt, do Beginner and test yourself.
-NAGA has disqualified numerous competitors after finding out they have more experience then they divulged during the interview process.
+NAGA has disqualified numerous competitors after finding out they have more experience then they divulged during the interview process (i.e. Sandbagging).

 If you have a video of you competing in a NAGA event we want to see it and share it with the NAGA community.
-All you need to do is upload it to YouTube (www.youtube.com) then email us the link to the video along with your: name, which tournament, and what division.
+All you need to do is upload it to YouTube (www.youtube.com) then email us via the NAGA Contact page, the link to the video along with your name, which tournament, and what division.

 If you would like to get the high resolution version of a photo on the NAGA site please do the following: